 “The walls are very solid and so we have never heard our neighbours, and they tell me they have never heard my kids screaming, which is pretty amazing.
 The whole flat has air cooling and heating; which works well and comes on very quickly.
 Therefore, no radiators for toddlers to burn themselves on.
 Also, the windows are very safe for kids, only opening a few inches (as we live a few floors up) and the terrace door are big and solid and our toddlers can’t open these.
 Also, my husband travels sometimes, and I feel very safe here with my kids.
 As well as the security doors and porters, we also have a control panel which allows you to talk to the concierge, which is very comforting.” – verified resident at Fulham Reach

-Only completed in 2017, Queen’ Wharf has already won several awards for its clever combination of new-build residential living spaces with a redevelopment of the famous Riverside Studios.
-No one living here will ever be at a loss for what to do in their spare time with an irresistible selection of theatre, film, music, dance, comedy and art literally on their doorstep in a building that once housed the UL’s first purpose-built television facility and where early episodes of classics from Dr Who and Blue Peter to Never Mind the Buzzcocks were filmed.
+Only completed in 2017, Queen’ Wharf has already won several awards for its clever combination of new-build residential living spaces.
+With a redevelopment of the famous Riverside Studios.
+It is rated one of the best places to live and rent in Hammersmith.
+No one will ever be at a loss for what to do with an irresistible selection of theatre, dance, comedy and art on their doorstep.
+In a building that once housed the UL’s first purpose-built television facility and where early episodes of classics from Dr Who to Blue Peter were filmed.

 Residents using rooftop yoga terrace or relaxing in their homes don’t need to worry about noise from the entertainment complex, though; special construction techniques have ensured that there’s complete ‘acoustic separation’ between the two.